aatlasis/cve_manager/README.md

   ./cve_management.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -pr radar -sc 9 -dt 2018

-- Query for all CVEs related with a vendor (e.g. microsoft), with a base metric score greater than a value (e.g. 9, that is critcal), and a publication date equal or newer than a specific year (e.g. 2019):
+- Query for all CVEs with a base metric score greater than a value (e.g. 9, that is critcal), and a publication date equal or newer than a specific year (e.g. 2019):

-  ./cve_management.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -ve microsoft -sc 9 -dt 2019
+  ./cve_management.py -u <myuser> -ps <mypassword> -host <hostname or IP> -db <database_name> -sc 9 -dt 2019

 - Truncate the contents of all tables (required if you want to repeat the import process so as to update the data):